nh0397/Portfolio/Scripts/README.md

 # Portfolio RAG System - Data Processing Script

-A simple data processing script that reads latest data from GitHub, LinkedIn, and Resume, chunks it, creates embeddings, and writes to MongoDB vector database.
+A simple data processing script that reads latest data from GitHub, LinkedIn, and Resume, chunks it intelligently, creates embeddings, and writes to MongoDB vector database.

 ## 🎯 **Single Purpose**

 This Scripts folder has **ONE JOB**:
 1. **Read** latest data from GitHub, LinkedIn, and Resume
-2. **Chunk** the data with sliding window strategy
+2. **Chunk** the data by semantic units (one chunk per item)
-3. **Create** embeddings using Google Gemini
+3. **Create** embeddings using Fireworks AI
 4. **Write** everything to MongoDB vector database

 That's it.
 No server, no API, just data processing.